Latest NewsBOOKS AVAILABLE

 Stuntzner’s Forgiveness Intervention: Learning to Forgive Yourself and Others (2015) is a 7 – Module intervention designed to teach persons with disabilities information and skills pertaining to forgiveness.
 Each module is logistically sequenced to build on the previous one.
 The intervention was intended to be delivered according to a group format; however, professionals may decide to use it in more of an individualistic manner or to have people complete specific components or exercises as is most applicable to the reported situation or issue.
 Throughout the intervention, each module contains goals and activities for people to complete; however, the overarching goals as outlined in the intervention are to (Stuntzner, 2015, p.
 12):

 Professionals interested in completing specific modules or the intervention as a whole can refer to the attached files for more information.
-Please note that the current intervention is under review for CEU credits and the website will be changed accordingly following CEU approval for counselors, psychologists, and related helping professionals.
-People who have questions may contact Dr. Susan Stuntzner, directly, for more information.
 For more information on the modules